 -

-Can be almost invisible when retracted, blending into the lines of the structure.
+Can be almost invisible when retracted, blending into the lines of the patio, deck, or building.

 -

-Can be fully opened or stopped at any intermediate point for precise shade coverage.
+Permanent or fixed awnings for shade cannot be partially opened or stopped at any intermediate point for precise shade coverage.

 -

-Can have an adjustable angle, to provide additional shade coverage or to allow runoff in light rain.
+Can have an adjustable angle to provide additional shade coverage or to allow runoff during light rain.

 -

-Possible to reposition or move to a different location.
+May be repositioned or moved to a different location.

 -

-When retracted, does not clash with landscaping or design.
+When retracted, it does not clash with landscaping or design.

 |